-The job had a lot of disadvantages.
-First, as a servant you were under constant scrutiny; at the same time you were subject to a very rigid form of apartheid.
+The job had many disadvantages.
+First, as a servant you were under constant scrutiny; at the same time, you were subject to a rigid form of apartheid.
 You were living very close to the family, but you were constantly being reminded that you were not a member of it.
 Most employers felt they had a right to look through their servants’ belongings.
 It was entirely their purview to go through the servants’ chest of drawers and make sure they hadn’t got anything which the employer objected to.
 Books of advice for middle-class wives are full of instructions about how you have to keep a very close watch on the servants to make sure that they are acting right.

 Up to 1860, it was legal to beat your servants without any redress.
 It was legal to order them to accompany you to church; they sat in the back in a segregated section.
-Advertisements for servants would specify that they must be Church of England or they must be Presbyterian.
+Advertisements for servants would specify that they must be Church of England or Presbyterian.
 Very often columns of advertisements in the papers would say: “No Irish need apply.”
 Servants were often told to make themselves as nearly silent and invisible as they possibly could.

 Life of Alienation for Victorian Servants

 It was quite common to have a certain name associated with a certain job.
 The scullery maid is called Mary.
 If you hire Gwyneth, you call her Mary because she is the scullery maid.
-You couldn’t even depend on maintaining your own name for the purposes of your working life.
+You couldn’t even depend on maintaining your name for the purposes of your working life.

 If you were working as a servant in a relatively constrained family that didn’t have much money to spare, you couldn’t even depend on being given enough to eat.
 There were plenty of stories about servants who were constantly malnourished.
-It was very common for a family to be only just barely able to afford to spend any service money at all.
+It was common for a family to be only just barely able to afford to spend any service money at all.
 What they did spend it on would be a servant who would sometimes get the worst of everything.

 If a servant became sick, you had no job security.
 You could be turned out by the employer who could be annoyed by the fact that you aren’t available to do the job.